noqdev/iambic/README.md

 - **Always Updated Source of Truth**: Cloud Permissions and entitlements at scale have gotten out of hand.
 Compliance, Security, and Ops *need* a central repository to reason about and manage human and cloud identities.
 IAMbic's open and human readable format enable you to create an permissions infrastructure that works seamlessly with your existing infrastructure-as-code solutions, such as Terraform.
 - **Extendable**: IAMbic offers a robust plugin architecture, enabling development of internal plugins and plugins for different cloud providers.
 - **Auditable**: IAMbic provides a complete record of when entitlement changes happened within your environment, whether they happened through IAMbic, IaC, or ClickOps.
-- **Developer-friendly Workflow**: The source of truth in IAMbic is based in Git.
-Developers, Cloud Operations, Security, and Compliance teams are free to use existing tools at their disposal.
+- **Developer-friendly Workflow**: The source of truth in IAMbic is stored in Git, fully under your control.
+Developers, Cloud Operations, Security, and Compliance teams are free to use their favorite tools.
 - **Custom Template Parameters**: Stuck looking at CloudTrail logs having to context switch to discover which account arn:aws:iam::874326598251:role/administrator belongs to?
 No more!
 Specify variables such as `{{account_name}}` anywhere within a template and IAMbic will automatically perform the substitution.
 For example, `role_name: {{account_name}}_administrator` would result in a role name of `prod_administrator` if deployed to the `prod` account.